SummerAppSpace/Chapter4/CAPSTONE.md

 1. Download your data (select the fit format) to PythonAnywhere:
  1. On the Output tab right click Download next to your data, and Copy Link Location.
  1. On PythonAnywhere, change directories into the astroML_data directory
  1. run wget on the link to your dataset (unsure what wget is? run `man wget` to find out).
-Make sure to remove your username from the file name and rename it so that it is named `sgSDSSimagingSample.fit`.
+Make sure to rename the file so that it is named `sgSDSSimagingSample.fit`.
 This will ensure instead of downloading the data from a remote link which doesn't work, `astroML` will automatically use the data you have just downloaded.
 ### Working with your new data
 1. Run the code in `Capstone_Part2.py`
 1. Modify the code from `Capstone_Part1.py` to find clusters in the new data in the galaxies and the stars.